-Although gastric sleeve is considered to be a relatively safe and effective weight loss method, as with any surgery there are a number of risks involved.
+Although the gastric sleeve is considered to be a relatively safe and effective weight-loss method, as with any surgery, there are a number of risks involved.
 Complications can occur immediately following the surgery or months after the procedure has been completed.
-Some of the most serious complications that can occur include:
+Some of the most severe complications that can occur include:

 It is a severe but relatively rare complication.
-It occurs when a gap develops alongside the staple line and the stomach juice manages to leak into the abdominal cavity.
-Symptoms include: dizziness, rapid heart rate, shortness of breath, abdominal pain, fever and left chest pain.
-The only treatment option is another surgery to avoid severe infection, multiple organ failure and ultimately death.
+It occurs when a gap develops alongside the staple line, and the stomach juice manages to leak into the abdominal cavity.
+Symptoms include: